Rivoarivelo/Rivoarivelo/README.md

 - 👋 Hi, I’m Rivo
-- 👀 I’m interested in coding and beat-making
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning React.js and dart flutter
 - 💞️ I’m looking to collaborate on Team One
-- 📫 How to reach me Facebook:Rivo Rv / Youtube:Rivs on the beat
+- 📫 How to reach me Facebook:Rivo Rv
 -